Tyre Nichols remembered as beautiful soul with creative eye

 “This man walked into a room, and everyone loved him,” said Angelina Paxton, a friend who traveled to Memphis from California for the service.

-He had a 4-year-old son and worked hard to better himself as a father, his family said.
-He would get up every morning and go to Starbucks.
+“What drew me to Tyre was just – he’s real,” Chapman said.
+“I wouldn’t hear from him, and then he would just show up.
+He would talk about being a dad and wanting to be a good dad and seeking advice.”

+His mother said she raised him to love everyone openly — until they give you a reason not to.
+So Nichols was quick to make friends.

-Nate Spates Jr. would hang out with him there, and they would chat about sports, or life.
+In Memphis, Nichols went to Starbucks every morning, and Nate Spates Jr. would hang out with him there.
+They chatted about sports, or life.
 Spates was with his wife once when they ran into Nichols at the coffee shop, and they all talked for a couple of hours.
 Afterwards, Spates said his wife commented, “He’s got such a good spirit and soul and calm presence.”

 When he wasn’t working, he went to the park to skateboard and take pictures.
 His website, called This California Kid, includes what he considered his masterpieces: bridges, old buildings, railroad tracks, a statue of Elvis.